finnito/Science/content/te-reo.md

 Kei te pēhea koe?
 : How are you? (one person)

-Kei to pēhea kōrua?
+Kei te pēhea kōrua?
 : How are you? (two people)

-Kei to pēhea koutou?
+Kei te pēhea koutou?
 : How are you? (three or more people)

 Kei te pai